 Whilst today not everyone agrees with the term ‘Lean’, the principles learned in this degree are now ‘mainstream’ in any aspiring operation.
-Find out more at one of our Open Days.
+Find out more by contacting email@example.com.

 Mentoring is an important part of learning about Lean.
 Detailed mentoring, feedback, and discussion are important incorporated aspects.
 Networking, of course, is also a valuable aspect that results from the class profile.